platformio/platformio-docs/frameworks/arduino.rst

     * - :ref:`platform_espressif8266`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

+    * - :ref:`platform_infineonxmc`
+      - Infineon has designed the XMC microcontrollers for real-time critical applications with an industry-standard core.
+The XMC microcontrollers can be integrated with the Arduino platform

     * - :ref:`platform_intel_arc32`
       - ARC embedded processors are a family of 32-bit CPUs that are widely used in SoC devices for storage, home, mobile, automotive, and Internet of Things applications.